 2.1 Find potential factories in China

-In order to get an idea of the production price of your products, we advise you to select several factories and to identify your exact manufacturing costs by asking each of the selected factories for a quote.
+In order to get an idea of the production price of your products, we advise you to select several factories and identify your exact manufacturing costs by asking each of the selected factories for a quote.

 You will certainly see big differences in the prices offered because some “factories” are in fact companies passing through intermediaries.
 This is why it is important to select a real factory.
 GMA can help you in the identification of this difference to avoid wasting time with intermediaries.

 This is how you will find the best value for money, taking you to the next step.